 When you style your hair, be sure to keep the product off of your skin.
 And if you find you get acne on your forehead, reconsider having bangs.
 Another hot spot for pimples caused by hair product is the jawline, neck and back.
 Keeping your hair away from your face will help.

 Also be sure to keep your hair off your back when it is covered with hair condition in the shower.
 The heavy moisturizing ingredients in condition that help to keep our hair hydrated and smooth can clog our pores.
 If you suffer from back acne be sure to keep your condition and other hair products off your back.
-Also be sure to wash and condition your hair before you wash your face when showering.
+Also be sure to wash and condition your hair before you wash your face, chest and back.
 This way if there is any hair product left behind on your skin you can get rid of it before exiting the shower.
 Be wary of necklaces (even if they are very delicate) as they collect bacteria and can trap product and dirt.

 Sleep On Your Back